samsarahq/samsara-python/docs/DefaultApi.md

 # **update_vehicles**
 > update_vehicles(access_token, vehicle_update_param)

-Update the metadata for a vehicle.
+This method enables the mutation of metadata for vehicles in the Samsara Cloud.

 ### Example
 ```python